 Mays began her career in commercial radio and television and continued her involvement with community theatre.
 Mays’s career shifted radically when, in 2009, she was cast as a cancer patient for a Lexington Medical Center commercial, and she shaved her own head completely bald.
 Mays was later cast as "Victoria Argent" in MTV's supernatural hit drama series, “Teen Wolf,” where she was featured throughout season 2 as a chilling, memorable villain.

 In 2010, Mays started her production company which has produced film and television projects, including the independent feature film, romantic comedy “Highland Fling,” which is currently making the rounds of the independent film festival circuit.
 Mays and her crew simultaneously have also produced the reality television show pilot, “Under the Kilt,” which captures the making and unfolding the annual Scottish Highland Games held in Greenville, South Carolina.

-Eaddy Mays is a mother of three; has a long history of volunteering with children and at-risk youth; and she enjoys working with the Deaf community.
+Eaddy Mays is a mother of three; has a long history of volunteering at www.drivingmagic.org; with at-risk youth; and she enjoys working with the Deaf community.